-- (1) 2023 and 2022 related primarily to sales of New Recovery Bonds received as part of the 2022 Puerto Rico Resolutions. - (2) 2022 related primarily to sales of New Recovery Bonds received as part of the 2022 Puerto Rico Resolutions. - (3) Change in allowance for credit losses for all periods was primarily related to Loss Mitigation Securities.
+- (1) Amounts in 2023 related primarily to sales of New Recovery Bonds received as part of the 2022 Puerto Rico Resolutions. - (2) Amounts in 2022 related primarily to sales of New Recovery Bonds received as part of the 2022 Puerto Rico Resolutions. - (3) Change in the allowance for credit losses for all periods was primarily related to Loss Mitigation Securities.

-The following table presents the roll forward of allowance for the credit losses on available-for-sale fixed-maturity securities.
+The following table presents the roll forward of the allowance for the credit losses on available-for-sale fixed-maturity securities.